Alva Myrdal

 Alva Myrdal (/ˈmɜːrdɑːl, ˈmɪər-/ MUR-dahl-,_-MEER--, [ˈǎlːva ˈmy̌ːɖɑːl]; née Reimer; 31 January 1902 – 1 February 1986) was a Swedish sociologist, diplomat and politician.
 She was a prominent leader of the disarmament movement.
 She, along with Alfonso García Robles, received the Nobel Peace Prize in 1982.
-She married Gunnar Myrdal in 1924; he received the Nobel Memorial Prize in Economic Sciences in 1974, making them the sixth ever married couple to have won Nobel Prizes (even if the Nobel Memorial Prize in Economic Sciences is not actually a Nobel Prize), and the first to win independent of each other (versus a shared Nobel Prize by scientist spouses).
+She married Gunnar Myrdal in 1924; he received the Nobel Memorial Prize in Economic Sciences in 1974, making them the fourth ever married couple to have won Nobel Prizes, and the first to win independent of each other (versus a shared Nobel Prize by scientist spouses).

 Biography

 Early life and studies

-Alva Myrdal was born in Uppsala and grew up as the first child of a modest family, the daughter of Albert Reimer (1876–1943) and Lowa Jonsson (1877–1943).
+Alva Myrdal was born in Uppsala and grew up as the first child of a modest family, the daughter of Albert Reimer and Lowa Jonsson.
 She had four siblings: Ruth (1904–1980), Folke (1906–1977), May (1909–1941) and Stig (1912–1977).
 Her father was a socialist and modern liberal.
 During her childhood the family moved around to different places.
-For example, they were residents of Eskilstuna, Fairfield and Stockholm.
+For example, they were residents of Eskilstuna, Älvsjö, and Stockholm.
 Her academic studies involved psychology and family sociology.
 She earned a Bachelor of Science degree in Stockholm in 1924.

 In 1929, Myrdal and her husband Gunnar Myrdal had the opportunity to travel to the US as Rockefeller Fellows.
 Myrdal further deepened her studies in the fields of psychology, education and sociology whilst in the US.
 She had the special chance to broaden her knowledge of children's education.
 Myrdal's observation of the great social and economic disparities in the United States also led to an increased political commitment – "radical" was the term that she and her husband came to use to describe their shared political outlook They then moved to Geneva for further studies, where they started to so study the population decline that worried many Europeans during the interwar period.